You are viewing a story from harrypotterfanfiction.com

 “Whazzat?”
 Ron asked as he scrambled to his feet, too groggy to fully function or know what was going on.
 Harry couldn’t contain himself and busted out laughing.
 For him, this was the perfect payback for last month when he had been the victim of a new line of Wizard Wheezes products.
 Ron and George had been sure to give some to Lily, James, Teddy and Albus with the promise to get a ninety percent discount on their next visit if they tried it out the new product on Harry.
 “What in the bloody hell was that for, Potter?!”
 Ron snarled as he straightened his robes.

 “I’m sorry mate!”
 Harry said in between laughs.
 “No, wait.
 I’m not sorry.
 This was just too bloody easy to not do it.
 Besides, you gave me quite a fright just a few minutes ago.
 I really thought someone had broken into my office to rummage through my files.
 You know I don’t trust this place entirely, no matter how they keep saying that they’ve changed.”

 Ron gave Harry a nasty glare before apologizing for coming into his office to sleep without sending an owl first.
 “You and Hermione have another row?”

 Ron shook his head and settled on the sofa again.
 “Not really.
 Hermione was just a bit worried about Hugo and kept tossing about in bed and kept me up.
-He didn’t bother to show up at Mrs. Granger’s dinner last night even though he said he would.
+He didn’t bother to show up to his grandmother's dinner last night even though he said he would.
 Speaking of my children, Rosie is finally finishing her internship in St. Mungo’s and should be well on her way to be a Mediwitch by the end of the year.
 Told us that there are a few Quidditch teams that want her as part of their team.”

 “You must be proud!”
 Harry said.
 “However, aren’t you worried about Hugo?”